-Not all yellow diamonds are created equal.
-The Ellendale field produces the worlds most exquisite Fancy yellow diamonds
+Not all diamonds are created equal.
+The Ellendale diamond field produces the worlds most exquisite Fancy yellow diamonds.

 Ellendale Fancy Yellow diamonds are extremely rare.
-Less than 1 in 100,000 carats is true Ellendale Fancy Yellow Diamond.
+Less than 1 in 1,000,000 carats is a true Ellendale Fancy Yellow.
 Ellendale Fancy Yellows are sought after by leading luxury buyers such as Tiffany, Graff, Bvlgari and Harry Winston.

 In addition to producing the worlds most exquisite yellow diamonds, it was at Ellendale that scientists first confirmed that a special type of volcano known as Lamproite could also produce diamonds.
 For almost 40 years, Australian geology professor Rex Prider postulated that lamproites might theoretically host diamonds but until the discovery of diamonds at Ellendale in the 1980's, kimberlite structures (another type of volcanic structure) were the only known source of diamonds in the world.

 Natural coloured diamonds are extremely rare.
 Among the rainbow of colours the shiny and brilliant yellows are the most popular but this does not mean they are common.
 Approximately 1 out of every 100,000 carats mined is an Ellendale Fancy Yellow diamond .